ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Filter preprocessor warnings
 ----------------------------

-ESMValCore allows ignoring specific warnings for each project seperately.
+It is possible to ignore specific warnings of the preprocessor for a given ``project``.
-This is particularly useful for native models which do not follow the CMOR standard by default and consequently produce a lot of warnings when loaded.
+This is particularly useful for native models which do not follow the CMOR standard by default and consequently produce a lot of warnings when handled by Iris.
-This can be configured for each step of the preprocessing chain that supports this feature.
+This can be configured in the ``config-developer.yml`` file for some steps of the preprocessing chain.

-Supported preprocessor steps:
+Currently supported preprocessor steps:

 * :func:`~esmvalcore.preprocessor.load`

-Here is an example to ignore specific warnings for the step ``load`` for all datasets of project  ``EMAC``:
+Here is an example on how to ignore specific warnings during the preprocessor step ``load`` for all datasets of project  ``EMAC`` (taken from the default ``config-developer.yml`` file):

 .. code-block:: yaml

    ignore_warnings:
      load:
        - {message: 'Missing CF-netCDF formula term variable .*, referenced by netCDF variable .*', module: iris}
        - {message: 'Ignored formula of unrecognised type: .*', module: iris}

-The keyword arguments specified in the list items are directly passed to :func:`warnings.filterwarnings`.
+The keyword arguments specified in the list items are directly passed to :func:`warnings.filterwarnings` in addition to ``action=ignore`` (may be overwritten in ``config-developer.yml``).

 .. _configure_native_models: